-Last year's Solara SE Sport becomes the Solara Sport for 2007.
-It's joined by two other trim levels — the base SE and top-of-the-line SLE.
+Trim levels include the base SE, the Solara Sport and the top-of-the-line SLE.
 Convertibles come only with a 3.3-liter V-6 and five-speed automatic transmission, but a four-cylinder is offered in the coupe as an alternative to the V-6.
 Manual and automatic transmissions are available in V-6 models.

 Designers of the second-generation model mixed convex and concave surfaces that flow through the length of the car.
-A redesigned front fascia imparts a squared-off stance that follows elements of Lexus' 2007 ES 350 sedan.
+Its front-end styling imparts a squared-off stance that follows elements of Lexus' 2007 ES 350 sedan.
 Among its highlights are a taller air dam and smaller, more subtle fog lights.

 Rounded rear corners blend into an integrated bumper.
-The tail now features LED taillamps and a standard rear spoiler.
+The tail features LED taillamps and a standard rear spoiler.
 Styling themes include an upswept belt line below the triangular rear quarter windows.
-Riding a 107.1-inch wheelbase, the Solara stretches to 192.5 inches long overall and stands 56.1 inches tall.
+Riding a 107.1-inch wheelbase, the Solara stretches to 192.5 inches long overall and stands 56.1 inches tall for coupes, 56.5 for convertibles.

 All Solaras have all-disc brakes.
 The Sport model includes a modified suspension with stiffer springs, a six-piece body kit, a unique rear spoiler, 17-inch alloy wheels and aluminum-trimmed pedals.

 Up to five people fit inside the Solara coupe, but the convertible holds only four.
-For 2007, the instrument panel gets an electroluminescent display.
-Trunk space totals 13.8 cubic feet in the coupe and 12 cubic feet in the convertible.
+The instrument panel has an electroluminescent display.
+Trunk space totals 13.8 cubic feet in the coupe and nearly 12 cubic feet in the convertible.

 Each Solara model has a separate interior surface treatment.
 The SLE features woodgrain trim, while the SE has silver-metallic trim.
 Black graphite-looking trim highlights the Sport.
 XM Satellite Radio and a DVD-based navigation system with a 6.5-inch viewing screen are optional.